Who can participate in your workshops?

 What is the language of instruction?

 Workshops will mostly be in English, if not stated otherwise in the advert.
 Usually in our groups the ladies would also communicate with each other in other languages to explain and help each other.
 So, the level of English does not need to be high.

 My nanny is illiterate, is that a problem?

 Not at all.
-We try to keep our workshops in a simple English, as we understand that it is mostly not people’s first language.
+We try to keep our workshops in simple English, as we understand that it is mostly not people’s first language.
 The workshops are also being demonstrated in a practical manner, so that the nannies understand what is being said.
 It is key for an illiterate nanny to understand English, even if her speaking is not that great.
-The book we work through is in English, she does not need to read it.
+The book we work through is in English, but she does not need to read it.

 Will my nanny receive a certificate?

 Yes, after the completion of the workshop she will receive her certificate.

 Are your workshops accredited?

 No, our nanny training courses are not SETA accredited.
 After much research and expert advice from a SETA consultant, we agreed that we would not benefit from SETA accreditation.
 SETA works best for big educational institutions that have to work within a standard quality framework.
 Corporates can benefit from SETA with the rebate incentive programme by sending their employees on SETA courses.
 Our target market is not corporate companies, but domestic nannies that mostly do not have the NQF level to do a SETA accredited course.
 SETA accredited courses usually involve much longer training, with practical training.

 The Nanny Movement is a registered business, designed and researched by a team of early childhood development specialists that are experts in this field.
 Our manuals cover relevant topics that are tried and tested, and won’t disappoint.